 - 2010 The Company inherited work done on Nyngan from the previous property owner, and applied that work to a quick flowsheet and capital estimate done for management by Roberts & Schaefer of Salt Lake City, Utah; - 2011 The Company employed Hazen Research, Inc., of Golden, Colorado, USA ("Hazen") to test acid baking techniques and solvent extraction ("SX") processes with Nyngan resource material.
-The Company also employed SGS-Lakefield (Ontario) to test pressure acid leach techniques on Nyngan resource, as a replacement for or an enhancement to acid bake techniques done earlier in the year by Hazen; - 2012 The Company engaged SNC-Lavalin to do an economic study for management, utilizing an acid bake flowsheet and SX work from the Hazen test program; - 2014 The Company published a preliminary economic assessment ("PEA") entitled NI 43-101F1 Technical Report on the Feasibility of the Nyngan Scandium Project, authored by Larpro Pty Ltd, utilizing both Hazen and SGS-Lakefield test work results; and - 2015 The Company amended and refiled the 2014 PEA Report as the "Amended Technical Report and Preliminary Economic Analysis on the Nyngan Scandium Project, NSW, Australia." - 2016 The Company published an independently prepared definitive feasibility study ("DFS") on the Nyngan Scandium Project.
-The technical report on the feasibility study entitled "Feasibility Study Nyngan Scandium Project, Bogan Shire, NSW, Australia" was independently compiled pursuant to the requirements of NI 43-101 and incorporated the results of current and previous test work.
+The Company also employed SGS-Lakefield (Ontario) to test pressure acid leach techniques on Nyngan resource, as a replacement for or an enhancement to acid bake techniques done earlier in the year by Hazen; - 2012 The Company engaged SNC-Lavalin to do an economic study for management, utilizing an acid bake flowsheet and SX work from the Hazen test program; - 2014 The Company published a preliminary economic assessment ("PEA") entitled NI 43-101F1 Technical Report on the Feasibility of the Nyngan Scandium Project, authored by Larpro Pty Ltd, utilizing both Hazen and SGS-Lakefield test work results; - 2015 The Company amended and refiled the 2014 PEA Report as the "Amended Technical Report and Preliminary Economic Analysis on the Nyngan Scandium Project, NSW, Australia." - 2016 The Company published an independently prepared definitive feasibility study ("DFS") on the Nyngan Scandium Project; and - 2023 The Company commenced physical development of the Nyngan Scandium Project following the results of the 2023 Nyngan drilling program which better defined the western boundary of the existing resource.